 Milk has been in our diets for hundreds and thousands of years.
 It’s now being scrutinized by coaches, nutritionists, and doctors for its negative effects on the body.
 With some studies showing pros and other proving cons, which ones should we believe?
 When people regurgitate these studies, they fail to mention that its effects vary from person to person.
 It may give Joe bad side effects, but leave you feeling fine—and that’s perfectly normal.
-No; you don’t have to stop drinking milk if you don’t have any negative side effects.
+No; you don’t have to stop drinking it if you don’t have any negative side effects.
 But hey—let’s get down to the bottom of this.
 Is milk good, or bad for you?
-Here, we will discuss the pros and cons of drinking milk and consuming dairy products.
+Here, we will discuss the pros and cons of drinking and otherwise consuming dairy products.

 First, here are some facts we can all agree on.
 Milk is considered to be a whole food.
 It has plenty of vitamins and 18 out of 22 essential nutrients.
 It also has more protein per calorie than almost any other food you can consume.
 Check out the percentages below, based on an 8.5 ounce serving.